Why Auto ApproveResourcesFAQ

 • Your car model has a tendency to depreciate fast.
 Some cars simply lose value faster than other cars, while some cars hold their value extremely well.
 Gap coverage might be worthwhile if your car model doesn’t hold its value particularly well.

-• Your car loan payment period is long.
+• Your car loan repayment period is long.
 If your loan is 5 years or longer, there is a higher chance that your loan balance will exceed your car’s market value.
 Gap insurance can protect you from this depreciation.

 Is Gap Insurance Really Worth It?